The best Super Bowl TV deals

 You're still going to pay a considerable premium for a TV of this size, which is why you might want to consider a projector instead (see below).
 But, if it's super-big you want, super-big you've got:

-Price drop!
-This was $1,000 just yesterday, but now it's down to $900 -- one of the best deals to date on a 75-inch screen.
+This is one of the lowest prices to date on a 75-inch screen.
 This Hisense model scored a decent 4.1-star average from customers.
 It has Android-powered smarts for streaming the likes of Netflix and YouTube, but only two HDMI inputs -- a potentially limiting factor if you plan to connect more than a cable box and game console.

 The projector option